 To change the height of all walls in a room

-Click OK to apply this change.
+Once your desired value is set, click OK to apply this change.

 To change the height of a single wall

-Go to the Materials panel to set the materials for the Interior Wall Surface, Exterior Wall Surface, and top Rail, then click OK to apply the changes.
+Select the Materials panel to set the materials for the Interior Wall Surface, Exterior Wall Surface, and top Rail, then click OK to apply the changes.

-Repeat this process to any other Half Walls in the plan.
+Repeat this process to any other half-walls in the plan.